jaimeMontea/Impractical-Python-Projects/Graphic Analysis/README.md

 The script "enhance_image.py" runs some enhancement filters (brightness, contrast, color) on an image and then saves the results.
 The final output is "enhanced.tif".

 Modules used: PIL, shutil, os, sys

+The script "clean_moon.py" uses another image-stack technique.
+It takes all images from the moon_cropped folder and calculates the median value of red, blue and green pixels to remove a nonstationary object.